-Keith Casey currently serves on the Platform Team at Okta working on Identity and Authentication APIs.
-Previously, he served as an early Developer Evangelist at Twilio and before that worked on the Ultimate Geek Question at the Library of Congress.
+Keith Casey serves on the Product/GTM Team at ngrok helping teams launch their systems faster and easier than ever before.
+Previously, he served on the Product Team at Okta working on Identity and Authentication APIs, as an early Developer Evangelist at Twilio, and worked to answer the Ultimate Geek Question at the Library of Congress.
 His underlying goal is to get good technology into the hands of good people to do great things.
-In his spare time, he helps build and support the Austin tech community, blogs at CaseySoftware.com and is fascinated by monkeys.
-He is also a co-author of “A Practical Approach to API Design” from Leanpub.
+In his spare time, he writes at CaseySoftware.com and lives in the woods.
+He is also a co-author of “A Practical Approach to API Design.”

 I received my Bachelors in Electrical Engineering from Rose-Hulman Institute of Technology.
 While I was there, I took a couple computer science courses, decided I was terrible at it and swore to never write software again.
 So no surprise, when I graduated, I promptly got a job doing software development.
 Doh.

 In that first job, I worked for a consulting company at the Library of Congress.
 Our goal was to answer the Ultimate Geek Question of “How much data is in the Library of Congress?”
 In short: a LOT.
 For a longer answer: In 2001, we determined that if the staff digitized 50TB per day, they would be able to keep pace with the content created.
 That would not take into account the 200+ years of backlog.
-And remember this was in 2001 before iTunes, YouTube, Flickr, and all social media.. even blogging was rare at the time.
-As of this writing, they’re still using standards I wrote for audio and video metadata.
+And this was in 2001 before iTunes, YouTube, Flickr, and all social media.. even blogging was rare at the time.
+As of 2013, they were still using standards I wrote for audio and video metadata.

 Regardless, we were working with amazing pieces of history like audio recordings from reporters on the beach at D-Day, personal letters from the US Civil War, and even Steamboat Willie.
 We built what we believe to be the first Web Service in the US Federal government.
-Then I spent the next couple years working for a variety of government agencies and projects.. still doing a ton of software development.
+Then I spent the next couple years working for a variety of government agencies and projects.

 Somewhere along the way, I got heavily involved in the open source community and started my consultancy CaseySoftware.
-On the open source side, I served on the dotProject team for a few years and co-founded Web2Project and have led that project since 2007.
-With CaseySoftware, I grew it to eight people doing work for everyone from various DC non-profits to a major news network to television shows to professional sports teams.
+On the open source side, I served on the dotProject team for a few years and co-founded Web2Project and led that project since 2007.
+With CaseySoftware, I grew it to eight people doing work for everyone from various DC non-profits to a major news network and prime time television shows to professional sports teams.

-I wound down most of the consulting when I joined the SMS and Telephone API company Twilio as a Developer Evangelist in early 2011.
+I wound down most of the consulting when I joined Twilio as a Developer Evangelist in early 2011.
 I was based in Austin but covered everywhere from Miami to Montreal to Seattle to Los Angeles and everywhere in between.
-For 2.5 years I served doing things like technical support, organizing & attending hackathons, writing docs & blog posts, testing internal products, speaking at 15+ conferences each year, and acting as a sherpa to help and guide customers whenever I could.
-My unique contribution was serving as an evangelist who “got” sales engineering and planned accordingly.
+For 2.5 years I served doing things like technical support, organizing & attending hackathons, writing docs & blog posts, testing internal products, speaking at 15+ conferences each year, and helping customers whenever I could.
 Throughout this, we grew from 25 to around 250 employees.

-My next step was to Clarify.io (Techstars London, 2013) which has blended a bunch of the above.
-Fundamentally, Clarify wraps the amazing power of audio and video science and machine learning behind a simple API.
-In some cases, we’re working to make legitimate pieces of history available to everyone.
-In other cases, we’re letting media companies and call centers analyze and understand the information they’re already collecting.
+My next step was to Clarify.io (Techstars London, 2013) which blended a bunch of the above.
+Fundamentally, Clarify wrapped speech recognition, object recognition, and speaker identification behind a simple API.
+We worked with everything from significant pieces of history to media companies and call centers but unfortunately never nailed our go to market and sales strategy.

-At the end of the day, my job has been the same through all this:
+At the end of the day, regardless of the company, my job has always been the same: